syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

 ### Enable trackball

-Chart provides trackball support for all the series.
-It is used to show information about the segment, when you tap and drag on the chart.
-To enable the trackball, you need to set [`enableTrackball`]() property as *true*.
+The [`enableTrackball`]() is used to enables or disables the trackball feature for cartesian series.
+When enabled this property, the trackball provides additional information about data points when you tap or interact with the data point area.

+Defaults to `true`.

 {% tabs %}
 {% highlight dart %}